 How to get to the Mozartwohnung

-Again, check the main Mozarthaus article for directions.
+Check the main Mozarthaus article for directions and travel tips.